 YOU are worthy of happiness and fulfillment, and sometimes being happy requires doing the hard things that frighten you and push you out of your comfort zone.
 There’s a difference between existing and truly living, and the little things you do to enhance your life right now make that difference.

-The little ways in which you enjoy the journey right now, where you are, makes all the difference.When you stop waiting for happiness in a goal and start enjoying the process, life becomes… Click To Tweet
+The little ways in which you enjoy the journey right now, where you are, makes all the difference.Stop waiting for happiness in a goal and start enjoying the journey; life will rejoice with you.
+Click To Tweet

 Enjoying the process takes a little creativity (how can I make this meaningful?), a lot of faith (in yourself and in the process), and some heart (commitment to the notion that happiness is here).